carolfs/muddled_models/README.md

 The experiments require Python 2.7 and PsychoPy 2 to run.
 They should run on standalone PsychoPy version 1.90.3.
+Just run the exp.py script in each directory.

 We used the following fonts to display the instructions for the participants:
 * Noteworthy-Bold.ttf for the spaceship task